cph-cachet/carp.core-kotlin/README.md

    - **carp.detekt**: Includes static code analysis extensions for [detekt](https://github.com/arturbosch/detekt), used when building this project to ensure conventions are followed.

 Not all subsystems are implemented yet.
-Currently, this project contains an unstable (not backwards compatible) alpha version of the protocols, deployments, client, and studies subsystems.
+Currently, this project contains an unstable (not backwards compatible) alpha version of the protocols, studies, deployments, clients, and data subsystems.
 Many changes will happen as the rest of the infrastructure is implemented.

 ## Infrastructure helpers